Reverse sneezing

 Reverse sneezing, also known as inspiratory paroxysmal respiration, is a clinical event that occurs in dogs and cats.
 It is possibly caused by a muscle spasm at the back of the animal's mouth, more specifically where the muscle and throat meet.
 Other hypotheses state that it occurs when the animal's soft palate gets irritated.
-The irritation causes spasms in the soft palate muscle thus narrowing the trachea.
-Because the trachea is narrowed, the pet isn't able to inhale a full breath of air, resulting in forceful attempts to inhale through their nose.
+The irritation causes spasms in the soft palate muscle, thus narrowing the trachea.
+Because the trachea is narrowed, the pet is unable to inhale a full breath of air, resulting in forceful attempts to inhale through the nose.
 This causes the pet to experience reverse sneezing.

 The clinical symptoms seem to occur more in brachycephalic dog breeds such as Pugs, Brussels Griffons, Boxer, English- and French bulldogs.
-The specific cause of reverse sneezing is unknown but there could be a link between nasal, pharyngeal or sinus irritation which increases the production of mucus.
+The specific cause of reverse sneezing is unknown but there could be a link between nasal, pharyngeal, or sinus irritation which increases the production of mucus.
 In attempt to remove this excess mucus, reverse sneezing can be observed.
-Another hypothesis is based on the overexcitement of the pet which might cause reverse sneezing.
+Another hypothesis is based on the overexcitement of the pet, which might cause reverse sneezing.
 Reverse sneezing might also be caused by a previous diagnosis such as tracheal collapse.
 It can also be a sign of an asthma attack in pets.

 During an episode of reverse sneezing, symptoms such as sudden, involuntary respiratory reflex can be noted.
 As a response to reverse sneezing, the air is sucked in through the nose in a series of rapid and forceful inhalations.
-An episode of reverse sneezing usually lasts for 30 seconds or less although it might feel longer for the owner.
+An episode of reverse sneezing usually lasts for 30 seconds or less, although it might feel longer for the owner.
 For reverse sneezing, there are no confirmed treatments yet to be found, but there are some commonly used remedies.
-It's recommended to have a veterinarian examine your pet regardless of severity.
+It is recommended to have a veterinarian examine a pet regardless of severity.